negralessio/reinforcementlearning/README.md

 # Reinforcement Learning -- Theoretical Introduction and Applications

-During my bachelor thesis at Karlsruhe Institute of Technology I introduced the theoretical aspects of Reinforcement Learning.
+During my bachelor thesis at Karlsruhe Institute of Technology I introduced the theoretical aspects of Reinforcement Learning, such as the _Markov Decision Process (MDP)_ .
 To amplify the theory I implemented RL algorithms that are foundamental in this area of study.
 Namely:
 * Value Iteration
 * Q-Learning

+Many further, complex algorithms, such as [_Deep Q-Networks (DQN)_](https://arxiv.org/pdf/1312.5602.pdf) are based on Q-Learning.

 ## Application :rocket:
 I applied Value Iteration and Q-Learning to the following 3x4 grid world to keep things simple.